purifycss/purifycss/README.md

 # PurifyCSS

-* Detects which CSS classes your app is using and creates a file without the unused CSS.
+* Detects which CSS selectors your app is using and creates a file without the unused CSS.

-Able to also detect **dynamically-loaded CSS classes** in your javascript.
+Able to also detect **dynamically-loaded CSS selectors** in your javascript.

 PurifyCSS has been designed from the beginning with **single-page apps** in mind.